Florence is the city of Michelangelo, Brunelleschi, and so much history it’s hard not to learn a thing or two just wandering around.

 More Florence On Salt & Wind

-As one of the places where we lead our Italy group tours, we end up visiting and writing about Florence a lot.
-Here's more about Florence:
+As one of the places where we lead our Italy group tours, we visit and write about Florence a lot.
+Here’s more about Florence:

 - Must-Eat Classic Foods In Florence

 - The Complete Salt & Wind Digital City Guide (& Map) To Florence